 Environmental Projects

-Vehicle Service Road
+Vehicle Service Road – Completed

 Deicing Pad – Multiyear Project

 The deicing pad is being expanded to increase deicing pad capacity.
-The glycol (aircraft deicing fluid) collection system will also be expanded to accommodate the larger deicing pad, which allows spent glycol to be captured, separated from run-off water, and recycled or removed.
+The glycol (aircraft deicing fluid) collection system will also be modified to accommodate the larger deicing pad, which allows spent glycol to be captured, separated from run-off water, and recycled or removed.

 The deicing access taxilane and the north taxiway A will also undergo rehabilitation to allow aircraft queuing for deicing to wait on the access taxilane which will improve efficiency and eliminates the need for aircraft to wait on designated aircraft parking spaces needed for other planes.